Ultra trust

-In United States trust law, an Ultra Trust is a registered trademark whose intellectual property is owned by Estate Street Partners LLC that describes a specific type of intentionally defective grantor-type irrevocable trust that includes an independent trustee as well as a special limited power of appointment.
-Unlike general powers of appointment, a special limited power of appointment within the Ultra Trust is limited to a specific person(s) who retains the benefit of the power (grantor) from the person in whom the power is vested (trustee).
-Generally, Ultra Trust's are used to reposition all types of assets for purposes of asset protection, as an Ultra Trust offers the ability to have an independent third party own assets previously owned by the grantor.
+In United States trust law, an Ultra Trust is a registered trademark whose intellectual property is owned by Estate Street Partners LLC.
+It describes a specific type of intentionally defective grantor-type irrevocable trust that includes an independent trustee, as well as a special limited power of appointment.
+Unlike general powers of appointment, a special limited power of appointment within the Ultra Trust is limited to specific person(s) who retain the benefit of the power (grantor) from the person in whom the power is vested (trustee).
+Generally, Ultra Trusts are used to reposition all types of assets for purposes of asset protection, as an Ultra Trust offers the ability to have an independent third party own assets previously owned by the grantor.